Skip to main content

 --entry-point src/workflows/check-eligibility.ts

 The CLI bundles the deploy artifact, uploads it to Libretto Cloud, then waits for the build to finish.
 When the build is ready, it prints the deployment id and the discovered workflow names.
+Use --auto-repair when failed jobs from this deployment should route to the autofix agent instead of the readonly debug agent.

 Run a deployed workflow